TrueWill/embracer/README.md

 ## TODO

 * Display Generation title
-* Reset all if change clan?
-(Do you need to?)
-Add warning text?
 * Purchase Morality with XP (10?)
 * Morality Merits
 * Display bankable XP (have constant)